ArtemisStefanidou/MapsAndroid/README.md

 # ergTserpe

-It is an application in the course "Mobile Application Development" στο οποίο όταν ο χρήστης μπει σε μία συγκεκριμένη γεωγραφική περιοχή
+It is an application in the course "Mobile Application Development" in which when the user enters a specific geographical area
-(την οποία θα την έχει ορίσει αυτός πατώντας παρατεταμένα στον χάρτη) θα του εμφανίζεται το αντίστοιχο μήνυμα.
+(which he will have defined by clicking and holding on the map) the corresponding message will be displayed.

 #For Run